-In the words of Mark Twain: "Without dreams and goals, there is no living, only merely existing, and that is not why we are here."
+In the words of Mark Twain:

+"Without dreams and goals,

+there is no living,

+only merely existing,

+and that is not why we are here."

 You might be feeling like you have a lot of dreams, leading you to feel too overwhelmed to pursue them.
 You may also have many goals, but you do not know how to get there.

 Have you ever considered how to set goals that you will follow or how to pursue your dreams?
 This article is aimed at helping you to set goals that will keep you motivated and help you stay on track with your academic tasks.
 Goals will further motivate you to do your work, to attend classes, and study for tests and exams.

-Quote by Greg B. Reid: "A dream written down with a date becomes a goal.
-A goal broken down into steps becomes a plan.
-A plan backed up by action makes your dreams come true."
+"A dream written down with a DATE becomes a goal.
+A goal broken down into STEPS becomes a plan.
+A plan backed up by ACTION makes your dreams come true."